mindspawn/OWUI_Sidebar/README.md

 # OWUI Sidebar Extension

 A Chrome/Edge(tested)/Brave extension that integrates Open WebUI (OWUI) directly into your browser's sidebar, providing seamless access to AI chat capabilities while preserving your browsing context and authentication.

+## Recent Updates

+- Default internal/external URLs now point to `https://chat.foo.bar`, so new installs work immediately until you swap in your own hostnames.
+- The options UI hides everything except the summary language/prompt override controls to keep fork merges clean; API and URL fields still exist but are hidden until needed.
+- Site-specific handlers for Jira and Confluence (Data Center v9) reuse the browser session to fetch REST metadata and drop sanitized `.txt` files instead of raw HTML.
+- Plain-text drops share the same sanitized pipeline as PDFs/HTML, preventing non-ASCII issues for custom handlers.
+- Keyboard shortcut updated to `Ctrl+Alt+H` (same on macOS) to open the sidebar instantly; configure via `chrome://extensions/shortcuts` if needed.
 **Key advantages**: Smart dual-URL routing avoids tunnel overhead (Tailscale/Cloudflare) when using internal URLs, and content extraction ensures authenticated pages remain accessible to OWUI (unlike URL-only attachment).

 ## Overview